tensorleap/leap-cli/pkg/tensorleapapi/docs/ContinueTrainParams.md

 ### NewContinueTrainParams

-`func NewContinueTrainParams(versionId string, sessionRunId string, fromEpoch float64, trainingParams TrainingParams, shouldRunPopulationExploration bool, ) *ContinueTrainParams`
+`func NewContinueTrainParams(versionId string, sessionId string, fromEpoch float64, trainingParams TrainingParams, shouldRunPopulationExploration bool, ) *ContinueTrainParams`

 NewContinueTrainParams instantiates a new ContinueTrainParams object This constructor will assign default values to properties that have it defined,